-Saint Ann Haiti Outreach will be having a fundraiser to benefit our Haiti Summer Camp at the Greene Turtle on Monday, June 25, from 11AM to closing.
-Please mark your calendar and join us for lunch or dinner at the Greene Turtle for food, fun, and fundraising.
-The Greene Turtle will donate 20% of your bill toward our Summer Camp expenses.
-Please use a coupon below when ordering to support our Summer Camp mission.
-Share the others with your friends and family!
+Saint Ann Haiti Outreach fundraiser to benefit our Haiti Summer Camp at the Greene Turtle was on Monday, June 25.
+The Greene Turtle donates 20% of each bill toward our Summer Camp expenses.
+Thanks to your generosity and Greene Turtle’s support, we raised $450!
 Thank you for your support!

 Mission Statement – The St. Ann Haiti Outreach provides parishioners of St. Ann in Hagerstown and St. Claire in Dessalines, Haiti an opportunity to experience the Universal Church and serve one another as brothers and sisters in faith.

 Why an Outreach to Haiti? – The Archdiocese of Baltimore is partnered with the Diocese of Gonaives in Haiti.
 Over twenty parishes in the Archdiocese of Baltimore are partnered with parishes in the Diocese of Gonaives.
 St. Ann parish has been one of those parishes for over 15 years.
 These partnerships feed thousands of malnourished school children and help Haitian communities “help themselves”.
 Both parishes benefit from the exchange.

 1. Partnership – This is a partnership in which both partners bring value to the relationship and in which both partners receive value from the relationship.
 We will approach all of our activities identifying the value exchange.
 Activities should be “done with” our partner and never “done to” or “done for” a partner.
 Activities should be undertaken with input and value added by both partners.
 We should work in a way that allows parishioners of St Ann see how they benefit from the partnership, how they are recipients in a different but equally important way.